Vasmaster/AGI-v1/README.md

 the installation reads back — so the room reflects the mood of everyone who has walked through it.

+This repositoy is a study-case for the official AGI project development.

 Deployed as a Firebase Hosting site (`chromatherapy-agi`) backed by Cloud Firestore and Cloud Functions.